frontenddogma/rote-learning-html-css/manuscript/html.md

 #### …Excluding Event Handler Attributes

-Memorize the attributes that can be used on all HTML elements, excluding event handler attributes.
+Memorize the attributes that can be used on all HTML elements (excluding event handler attributes), to know what attributes you can use anywhere.

 * `accesskey`
 * `autocapitalize`